NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson02_count_normalization.md

 View(counts(dds))
 ```

 As we go through the workflow we will use the relevant functions to check what information gets stored inside our object.
+It's good practice to do this any time you are learning a new software package.

 ### 3. Generate the Mov10 normalized counts